 Business, Nonprofits, & Government Building Owners

-The Nevada Clean Energy Fund partners with governments, nonprofits, businesses, and utilities to achieve their clean energy objectives.
-For many of Nevada's commercial buildings, energy is the single largest operating expense.
-Commercial buildings can cut energy usage and costs by up to 40% by investing in clean energy measures such as better insulation, more efficient heating and air conditioning, electric vehicles, and solar, while also making the air building occupants breathe healthier and the building more comfortable and safe.
+The Nevada Clean Energy Fund partners with governments, nonprofits, businesses, and utilities to achieve their energy objectives.
+Commercial buildings can cut energy usage and costs by up to 40% by investing in clean energy measures such as better insulation, more efficient heating and air conditioning, electric vehicles, and solar, while also making the air occupants breathe healthier and the building more comfortable and safe.

-We leverage our deep expertise in clean energy and finance to design and implement programs and projects, from the early scoping and design stages to the identification of financial resources and modeling of project economics to measurement and evaluation against objectives throughout program implementation.
-The Nevada Clean Energy Fund can provide financial and technical resources to building owners to reduce their energy bills and realize the benefits of clean energy.
-Reach out to us about your project.
-In addition, building owners can find other available clean energy resources below.
+We leverage our expertise in clean energy and finance to provide financial and technical resources to building owners to reduce their energy bills and realize the benefits of clean energy.
+Apply for funding and take advantage of other incentives and resources below.

 Available Resources